trangtungn/dsa-challenges/challenges/colidity/employment_hero/README.md

 Result true

-The expected result is tree because "B" and "A" both appear in "ABCAD".
+The expected result is true because "B" and "A" both appear in "ABCAD".
 Note, the first "A" appears before the "B" but then there is a subsequent "A" so the result should be true.

 ## Task 3